 This is the difference between costume jewelry and jewelry that actually has some silver.
 Costume jewelry brightens, but doesn’t clean well.

-*Some people add salt and/or dish detergent to the mixture.
-You can definitely give that a try as well, but I have found that the baking soda, vinegar, and tin foil does the trick perfectly.
 Be careful that you do not scrub with salt or baking soda, as it can leave tiny scratches.
 Just let it sit.
 Letting it soak for a few minutes should take all tarnish away without scrubbing.